Tom Skeyhill

-Thomas John Skeyhill (1895-1932) was born in 1895 to Annie and James Percy Skeyhill in Terang, Victoria.
-He was a signaler in the Australian Army in World War I. On 8 May, during the advance at Cape Helles, he was blinded by an exploding Turkish shell.
+Thomas John Skeyhill (1895–1932) was born to Annie and James Percy Skeyhill in Terang, Victoria.
+He was a signaler in the Australian Army in World War I. On 8 May 1915, during the advance at Cape Helles, he was blinded by an exploding Turkish shell; his sight was successfully restored in 1918.
 He ghostwrote an account about Alvin York, which was later made into a movie of the same name in 1941.
 He was killed in a plane crash at Barnstable Municipal Airport and was buried with military honors in West Dennis, Massachusetts, where he had a summer home.